Today's Delight

 As long as it is a thick heavy bottom pot?
 In Filipino cuisine, we refer to tahdig as tutong.
 It is easier to achieve tahdig with a heavy bottom pot than a rice cooker.

-Can I use a rice cooker to cook Persian Rice?
+Can i use a rice cooker

 Yes, after you wash the rice combine all the ingredients in the rice cooker.
 Just let it cook and don’t stir while cooking.
 It is easier to achieve tahdig with stainless steel inner cooking pot.
 Once the rice is cooked don’t unplug the rice cooker so the automatic warm mode kicks in.
 Leave it on for ½ a day.